Notices & Reports

 Student Achievement and Testing

 Under Minnesota Statutes, section 120B.11, school boards are to adopt a long-term, comprehensive strategic plan to support and improve teaching and learning.
-This plan addresses the following five goals:
+This plan addresses the following goals:

 - All children are ready for school.